 Formulating the Ideal Race Horse Diet

-Just like learning how to play blackjack NZ in order to get the best possible returns, putting the effort into learning what your race horse should be eating can pay off hugely over time.
+Just like learning how to play blackjack in order to get the best possible returns, putting the effort into learning what your race horse should be eating can pay off hugely over time.
 When it comes to their nutritional requirements, racing equines are in a class of their own, and each horse may also need specific foods in order to perform at their best.

 Broodmares require high-protein and mineral rich diets to grow large and healthy foals and to produce enough milk to keep them well-sated.
 Young horses, too require plenty of minerals and protein to gain the hundreds of pounds of muscle necessary for their adult lives.

 Race horses need to perform at their peak, no matter what, and this takes an enormous amount of energy.
 It is their trainers’ jobs to ensure that they receive this energy through their feed, or they could risk their prize equines’ performances falling short.

 Unlike wild horses, racing horses have very high nutrient requirements because of their increased activity.
 When a horse exercises, its muscles need small ATP molecules to produce muscle contractions.

 Their muscles do not store much ATP naturally, but their bodies do have many different pathways that can produce this molecule with ease.
 One objective of feeding a horse correctly is optimizing its adenosine triphosphate stores to that its muscles can continue to work without becoming fatigued.